 The API invoker may use HTTP Basic authentication towards this endpoint, using the API invoker identifier as "username" and the onboarding secret as "password".
 Such username and password may be included in the header or body of the HTTP POST request.

 On success, "200 OK" shall be returned.
-The payload body of the POST response shall contain the requested access token, the token type and the expiration time for the token.
+The content of the POST response shall contain the requested access token, the token type and the expiration time for the token.
 The access token shall be a JSON Web Token (JWT) as specified in IETF RFC 7519 [24].
 The access token returned by the CAPIF core function shall include the claims encoded as a JSON object as specified in clause 8.5.4.2.8 and then digitally signed using JWS as specified in IETF RFC 7515 [25] and in Annex C.1 of 3GPP TS 33.122 [16].

 The digitally signed access token shall be converted to the JWS Compact Serialization encoding as a string as specified in clause 7.1 of IETF RFC 7515 [25].

-If the access token request fails at the CAPIF core function, the CAPIF core function shall return "400 Bad Request" status code, including a JSON object in the response payload, that includes details about the specific error that occurred.
+If the access token request fails at the CAPIF core function, the CAPIF core function shall return "400 Bad Request" status code, including a JSON object in the response content, that includes details about the specific error that occurred.

 * * * * Next change * * * *